mentiondev/craft3-base/README.md

 Which will increase the staticAssetsVersion number by 1

-Then on the nginx config on the server add
+For `{{staticAssetsVersion}}` to work it the following needs to be added to the nginx config on the server at the top of the file

     location ~* (.+)\.(?:\d+)\.(js|css|png|jpg|jpeg|gif|webp)$ {
       try_files $uri $1.$2;
     }

-at the top of the file, and `restart` the server.
+and `restart` the server.

-This will make the browser not see any num­bers before the sta­t­ic asset file­name exten­sion, but force it to download a new version of the file if the number has been changed.
+This will make the browser not see any num­bers before the sta­t­ic asset file­name exten­sion, and then force the browser to download a new version of the file if the number has been changed, hence, busting the cache.

 Again, for a full explanation see [Simple Static Asset Versioning in Craft CMS](https://nystudio107.com/blog/simple-static-asset-versioning)